mfidino/mfidino.github.io/blog/_posts/2021-8-30-intro_2_multistate_occupancy.md

 3. The sum of the probabilities across all states must sum to unity (i.e., sum to 1).

 In this first of what will be multiple posts about multistate models, I am going to introduce how they work with the simplest multistate model there is: a static three-state occupancy model for a single species.
 I will also show how to include covariates in each of this model with the softmax function ([link to wikipedia](https://en.wikipedia.org/wiki/Softmax_function)).
-The softmax function is a generalization of the inverse logit link that can accommodate any number of categories (i.e., states), and so will be the way convert multiple linear predictors into a set of probabilities that fulfill the *central tenants of multistate models*.
+The softmax function is a generalization of the inverse logit link that can accommodate any number of categories (i.e., states), and can convert multiple linear predictors into a set of probabilities that fulfill the *central tenants of multistate models*.
 For all of the simulation code & `JAGS` implementations of these models, visit this [GitHub repository here](https://github.com/mfidino/multi-state-occupancy-models).

 Links to the different sections of this post